Fully featured to

 Intuitive API with better discoverability

 The API is intuitive – there is a short learning curve, so even beginners will be mocking in no time.
-JustMock’s fluent interface fascilitates fast discovery of a feature and provides options only valid to the current context.
+JustMock’s fluent interface facilitates fast discovery of a feature and provides options only valid to the current context.
 JustMock comes with one fluent and easy-to-use API, whether mocking custom code or the MSCorLib.
 So you always work with the syntax you know and use most - the JustMock public API.

 As simple as A-A-A

 JustMock conforms to the Arrange, Act, Assert (AAA) pattern.
 This simple pattern makes it easy to quickly and naturally mock objects in unit tests.
 Mocking is as simple as configuring what should be mocked (Arrange), calling methods of properties of the object (Act), and checking the results of action against expected values (Assert).
 With AAA, there is always a single starting point and options are contextually valid.

 JustMock takes mocking a step further than other tools allowing you to mock sealed classes, non-virtual methods and properties, static classes, static methods and properties, etc., even those coming from the mscorlib assembly.

 JustMock helps you mock/isolate non-public members and types.
 That is useful when you want to isolate calls to non-public members.
 This operation is currently not available in most of the other mocking frameworks.

 JustMock allows you to fake static method/property calls, set expectations and verify results using the AAA principle.
 Whether you mock static or instance calls there isn't much difference in the way you organize and write your tests.